-Comprehensive analysis of Windsurf's strengths and weaknesses based on real user feedback and expert evaluation.
+Comprehensive analysis of Windsurf (now Devin Desktop)'s strengths and weaknesses based on real user feedback and expert evaluation.

-4 major strengths make Windsurf stand out in the ai coding ide category.
+6 major strengths make Windsurf (now Devin Desktop) stand out in the ai coding category.

-Windsurf has potential but comes with notable limitations.
-Consider trying the free tier or trial before committing, and compare closely with alternatives in the ai coding ide space.
+Windsurf (now Devin Desktop) has potential but comes with notable limitations.
+Consider trying the free tier or trial before committing, and compare closely with alternatives in the ai coding space.

-If Windsurf's limitations concern you, consider these alternatives in the ai coding ide category.
+If Windsurf (now Devin Desktop)'s limitations concern you, consider these alternatives in the ai coding category.

 Windsurf's Cascade system maintains persistent memory of your codebase architecture, business logic, and coding patterns across sessions.
 Rather than suggesting the next line, it can plan multi-step implementations, write code across multiple files, run tests, diagnose failures, and iterate — functioning as an autonomous coding agent rather than an autocomplete engine.